wkorfhage/sbt-launch-deployment-example/README.md

 This code explores using sbt-lauch to automatically download a program and its dependences and run it.
-The idea for this example is from an [email thread on the sbt mailing list] [1]
+The idea for this example is from an [email by Ray Racine on this thread on the sbt mailing list] [1]

+The idea is that you publish production builds to a repo that also contains your program's dependencies.
+You then use a combination of Java Service Wrapper and sbt-launch to run your program.
+You run Java Service Wrapper, which provides process management facilities, runs sbt-launch, which downloads all the dependencies and runs the program.
+Ray's emails provide more elaboration on the topic.

-This project contains
+This project contains everything that we need to build a simple example of the process.

 * hello.project - The source code for a simple hello-world project
-* hello.deploy - Where the code is deployed and run.
+* hello.sbt-launch - An example of running the hello-world program using sbt-launcher.
-* hello.jsw - A deployment using Java Service Wrapper
+* hello.jsw - A deployment using Java Service Wrapper to run sbt-launcher

 This assumes there is a local repo for storing jars.